Understanding Your Family Report

-After your Parents' Financial Statement (PFS) has been received and processed, you can view your Family Report in the Parents' Financial Statement Online.
-The Family Report shows you how SSS estimates the amount your family can contribute to educational expenses (your "Estimated Family Contribution").
+After your Parents’ Financial Statement (PFS) has been received and processed, you can view your Family Report in the Family Portal.
+The Family Report shows you how SSS estimates the amount your family can contribute to educational expenses (your “Estimated Family Contribution”).
 Reviewing the Family report can help you understand the information that schools have to work with as they make financial aid decisions.

 Remember: Schools use SSS’s estimate of your family contribution as a starting point only.
 Each school makes its own financial aid decisions, based on its specific budget restrictions as well as its own policies.

-To locate your Family Report after your PFS has been processed, go to the PFS Online.
-Login, then click on "View Family Report."
-Even if you applied via the paper PFS form, you can create a free account on the PFS Online to view your Family Report.
+To locate your Family Report after your PFS has been processed, go to the Family Portal.
+Login, then click on “View Family Report.”
+Even if you applied via the paper PFS form, you can create a free account on the Family Portal to view your Family Report.

 How Schools Use the SSS Estimate of Your Family Contribution as a Starting Point for Making Financial Aid Decisions

 Below you’ll see a sample Family Report, which summarizes the information that SSS gives to schools.
 Here’s how schools use the SSS calculation as a starting point for making their financial aid decisions.

 To calculate your “Discretionary Income,” SSS takes your Income (the money you earn/receive) and subtracts Non-Discretionary Expenses such as taxes and emergencies.
 It also considers a small portion of your Net Worth (your Assets minus your Debts) as potentially available for meeting your living expenses.
 SSS automatically subtracts an “allowance” for basic living expenses; this allowance is based on your household size.
 The remainder is considered your Discretionary Income.
 (To your left, see these sections highlighted on the sample Family Report.)

 2. SSS suggests to schools your “Estimated Family Contribution.”